-Some say that autumn, when the trees troop the colors in the Berkshires, is the time to visit the Old Inn on the Green.
+Some say that autumn in Massachusetts, when the trees troop the colors in the Berkshires, is the only time to visit the Old Inn on the Green.
 And it's hard to disagree.
-Oaks and maples, a hundred shades of red and gold, shade the Inn's peaked roof and porches, where deck chairs look over the historic Village Green.
+Oaks and maples, a hundred shades of red and gold, shade the Inn's peaked roof and porches, overlooking the historic Village Green.
 Breezes from the Berkshires waft across the lawn and through the windows, ruffling the curtains.
 Crickets sing of the end of summer and the kids in the swimming pool (one of the Inn's few new-fangled additions) splash and shout.